 Moving to an electronic document management system (DMS) helps AP departments recoup their time, paper, and sanity by streamlining their processes.
 But what’s the best way to get started?

-Take a look at the five phases of a document management system implementation: your requirements, system-generated content capture, document capture and user tools, integration and streamlined processes, and intelligent document capture.
+Take a look at the five phases of a document management system implementation.

 Phase One: Your Requirements

 Your first step to a successful implementation is to understand what the technology can and can’t do.
-Then, you ought to assess your needs and select a vendor.
-Next, you should plan for the implementation process, determine what area you would like to start with, and outline what you expect a successful implementation will look like.
-After that, you ought to define milestones for your internal team and your vendor so that you can easily track the progress.
+Then, you'll assess your needs and select a vendor.
+Next, you'll plan for the implementation process, determine what area you would like to start with, and outline what you expect a successful implementation will look like.
+After that, you'll be able to define milestones for your internal team and your vendor so that you can easily track the progress.